dafny-lang/dafny/docs/DafnyRef/Attributes.md

 The difference with [`{:axiom}`](#sec-axiom) is that the compiler will still emit code for an [`{:axiom}`](#sec-axiom), if it is a [`function method`, a `method` or a `function by method`](#sec-function-declarations) with a body.

-As a side note and for verification only,
-If two top-level declarations introduce the same name (for example, two constants with the same name or two procedures with the same name), then Boogie usually produces an error message.
-However, if at least one of the declarations is declared with :extern, one of the declarations is ignored.
-If both declarations are :extern, Boogie arbitrarily chooses one of them to keep; otherwise, Boogie ignore the :extern declaration and keeps the other.

 #### 22.2.1.3. `{:checksum <string>}`

 Attach a checksum to be used for verification result caching.